isomerpages/isomerpages-govtech/media/technews/_posts/2022-05-18-things-to-look-out-for-in-cryptocurrency.md

 image: "images/technews/crypto-pitfalls.jpg"
 ---

-With the current talk of the town being the current crypto crash, it is imperative that investors understand what they are buying into when entering the market
+With the current talk of the town being the current crypto crash, it is imperative that investors understand what they are buying into when entering the market.

 ---